OpenSSL

-OpenSSL is a software library for applications that provide secure communications over computer networks against eavesdropping or need to identify the party at the other end.
+OpenSSL is a software library for applications that provide secure communications over computer networks against eavesdropping, and identify the party at the other end.
 It is widely used by Internet servers, including the majority of HTTPS websites.

 OpenSSL contains an open-source implementation of the SSL and TLS protocols.
 The core library, written in the C programming language, implements basic cryptographic functions and provides various utility functions.
 Wrappers allowing the use of the OpenSSL library in a variety of computer languages are available.

 The OpenSSL Software Foundation (OSF) represents the OpenSSL project in most legal capacities including contributor license agreements, managing donations, and so on.
 OpenSSL Software Services (OSS) also represents the OpenSSL project for support contracts.

 OpenSSL is available for most Unix-like operating systems (including Linux, macOS, and BSD), Microsoft Windows and OpenVMS.

 Project history

 The OpenSSL project was founded in 1998 to provide a free set of encryption tools for the code used on the Internet.
 It is based on a fork of SSLeay by Eric Andrew Young and Tim Hudson, which unofficially ended development on December 17, 1998, when Young and Hudson both went to work for RSA Security.
 The initial founding members were Mark Cox, Ralf Engelschall, Stephen Henson, Ben Laurie, and Paul Sutton.

+In 2018 OpenSSL version numbering skipped from 1.1.1 to 3.0.0, omitting 2 as a major version number to avoid a conflict with one of OpenSSL's modules.
+Version 3.0.0 was the first to use the Apache License.

 As of May 2019, the OpenSSL management committee consisted of seven people and there are seventeen developers with commit access (many of whom are also part of the OpenSSL management committee).
-There are only two full-time employees (fellows) and the remainder are volunteers.
+There were only two full-time employees (fellows) and the remainder were volunteers.

+By 2024, there were fourteen employees.

-The project has a budget of less than $1 million USD per year and relies primarily on donations.
+The project had a total income of US$5.5 million in 2024.
 Development of TLS 1.3 was sponsored by Akamai.